-Today we’re going to give you the clarity you need so you can know exactly what you’re looking for as you start your next big idea.
+Today we’ll give you the clarity you need so you can confidently start your next big idea.

 Why does branding matter?

-Before we jump into the specific definitions of everything, we want to establish why it matters.
-After all, why read this blog for something that doesn’t produce results?
-So let’s get to it!
+Before we jump into the specific definitions of everything, let’s establish why it matters.

 The main function of a brand is that it helps you stand out from your competitors.
 It’s a distinct mark or name that quickly sets you apart, both making a good first impression while also continuing to build a relationship with your customers.